Last updated on April 13th, 2023 at 05:45 am

 For most shoe designers, when creating a high-end performer durability is assumed to be a given compromise.
 Using uber-soft and sensitive rubbers and extra light materials means for a quick break-in, but also a quick break down in performance.
 But when it comes to the La Sportiva Katana, that is not the case.

-For such a high end shoe we a thoroughly impressed with the Katana.
-It’s a true powerhouse that may just come to replace all the other in your quiver.
-You can read our full Katana review here.
+For such a high-end shoe we a thoroughly impressed with the Katana.
+It’s a true powerhouse that may just come to replace all the others in your quiver.

 BEST FOR BEGINNERS